vanwagonet/stencil/README.md

 to enable templates to run in an environment with asynchronous I/O, such as [node](http://nodejs.org), as well as in the browser.

+While there have been many other libraries with the same claims, all of the ones currently maintained use the mustache syntax, while this uses asp / erb / php style syntax.

 ## Features

   * Async nested templates